Highpoint2000/PSTRotator/README.md

 Users of the [RDS-Logger plugin](https://github.com/Highpoint2000/webserver-logger) please install version 1.3h or higher!

 ## History:

-### Version 2.2 (only works from webserver version 1.2.6 !!!)

-- Bugfixing
-- Possibility to publicly release the rotor control added (lock on/off)

 ### Version 2.0 (only works from webserver version 1.2.6 !!!)